 Thank you to the Lost Voices for being loud and turning up.

-Thank you, Hands Up United for providing opportunities.
+Thank you, Hands Up United, for providing opportunities.

-Thank Millennial Activists United for demanding intersectionality.
+Thank you, Millennial Activists United, for demanding intersectionality.

-Thank you to folks like Rev. Starsky Wilson, Pastor Traci Blackmon, and Rev. Osagyefo Sekou for continuing the tradition of radical Black theology.
+Thank you to folks like Rev. Starsky Wilson, Pastor Traci Blackmon and Rev. Osagyefo Sekou for continuing the tradition of radical Black theology.

 Thank you, We The Protestors, for tools and resources.